18F/18f.gsa.gov/_posts/2020-02-18-forms-resource-federalist.md

 resource is a living document that will continually be updated by the Federalist team.

+To set up a form, users also need what's called a form service to handle form submissions and see results.
+From our research, we developed a list of available form services and instructions to get started using them, however we intentionally didn't publish this content in the new resource.
+That's to comply with federal laws which prohibit federal agencies from giving the appearance of endorsement of particular vendors on public sites.
+Although we were initially disappointed to have to omit this content, it gave our project team a chance to collaborate with a couple folks we'd like to briefly mention.
+A representative of GSA's Office of General Counsel (OGC) worked with us to clarify endorsement and identifying several alternative solutions.
+Even though we couldn't make those solutions work, this effort represents the collaborative spirit begind the project.
+We also got to work with a representative of the Office of Management and Budget (OMB) to boil down complex legal language into clear, concise, and accurate guidance.

 So hop on over to the new [Federalist form page](https://federalist.18f.gov/documentation/forms/) to check it out.
 Interested in adding forms to your Federalist site?
 Submit a support ticket to [federalist-support@gsa.gov](mailto:federalist-support@gsa.gov).